saferinsulin/website/insulins.md

 So, why don't we use on the fancy new rapid, short acting insulins as correction doses?

-Good question.
-Lets look at one of the fastest as an example.
-FIASP.
+To answer this question, lets look at one of the fastest on the market as an example.

+Fiasp is a relatively new "ultra-fast acting" designer insulin.